ddnexus/pagy/docs/resources/stylesheet.md

 !!!success

-You can customize all the colors by just overriding the CSS variables.
+Color variables are calculated automatically, however you can customize any color by just overriding its variable.

-Use the GUI editor in the [Demo app](../sandbox/playground#3-demo-app).
+Use the [Pagy Wand](#pagy-wand) right in your app or in the [Demo app](../sandbox/playground#3-demo-app).
 !!!

 +++ pagy.css